Looking to book a Mexico City DAY TRIP?

-As this UNESCO World Heritage Site and marvel of history and architecture is so important and interesting, the best way to visit Teotihuacan is with a guide.
-While it’s possible to see on your own, someone who understands the complexities of this ancient marvel will help you understand why Teotihuacan is such a special place.
+As this UNESCO World Heritage Site is so interesting, the best way to visit Teotihuacan is with a guide.
+While possible to see on your own, someone who understands the complexities of this ancient marvel will help you understand why Teotihuacan is such a special place.

 For those who want to climb the Teotihuacan pyramids, it is permitted to do so.
 While the trek isn’t easy, you can climb the Pyramid of Quetzalcoatl (pronounced ketz-al-co-ah, the Aztec Feathered Serpent God), the Pyramid of the Moon and Pyramid of the Sun, the largest of the three.